jahilldev/component-elements/README.md

 # Using define()

 `preactement` exports one function, `define()`.
 This allows us to register a custom element via a provided key, and provide the component we'd like to render within.

-For example:
+It can also generate a custom element with props ready for hydration if run on the server

+# In the browser

+In order to register and render a component, you'll need to call `define()` with your chosen component, e.g:

 ```tsx
 import { define } from 'preactement';